Adesuaayo/Social-Media-Engagement-Analysis/README.md

 ## Data Collection

-The data used in this project was collected from the influencer's social media accounts, specifically focusing on:
+The data used in this project was collected from the influencer's social media account using Instaloader() library, specifically focusing on:

-- Post engagement metrics (likes, comments, shares)
+- Post engagement metrics (likes,and comments)
-- Posting time and frequency
+- Post date
 - Content type (image, video, text)
-- Caption length
+- Caption
 - Use of hashtags
-- Audience demographics (if available)

 ## Data Analysis